syrac-org/syrac-blog/content/posts/xctrack-hack/index.md

 ## The hack

-So, if the private key is supposed to be a secret, how is the signature of the following (doubtful) IGC file valid ?
+So, if the private key is supposed to be secret, how is the signature of the following (doubtful) IGC file valid ?

 ```text
 AXCT XCTrack